 Our homebuilding operating cycle historically has reflected escalating new order activity in the second and third fiscal quarters and increased closings in the third and fourth fiscal quarters.
-However, we have observed a shift from our typical seasonal trend in the past year due to the impact of the COVID-19 pandemic.
-Accordingly, our financial results for the three and six months ended March 31, 2021 may not be indicative of our full year results, particularly in light of the COVID-19 pandemic.
+The impact of the COVID-19 pandemic as well as our effort to actively manage sales pace has resulted in a shift from our typical seasonal trend such that higher levels of new order activity were observed during the first and second quarters of fiscal 2021, which led to increased closing levels starting in the second fiscal quarter as compared to fiscal 2020.
+Accordingly, our financial results for the three and nine months ended June 30, 2021 may not be indicative of our full year results.